mariam-2324/Periodic_Table.Assignment2/README.md

 ## Conclusion
 This HTML and CSS setup recreates the image's periodic table, blending structure (grid for atomic number organization) with styles (colors for chemical properties).
 No lists are core to the table, but they could enhance legends.
 Electron configurations aren't visually shown but implied by periods (e.g., Period 1: 1s orbitals).
 For a live version, tools like CodePen could test this! 🧪📊

+## 🙌 Acknowledgments

+A special thanks to the [IEC](https://iec.org.pk/) for providing this valuable learning opportunity and guiding me through my development journey!💡

 **The Image**📷
  ![periodic-table](https://github.com/user-attachments/assets/46ad1338-ec90-4b03-8727-14ea1feb47d0)